andriideren/puzzle-solver/README.md

 # About project
-This demo application was implemented to solve geometric puzzles using backtracking algorithm with additiona; "greedy" strategy to reduce practical computing time
+This demo application was implemented to solve geometric puzzles using backtracking algorithm with additional "greedy" strategy to optimize practical computing time

 # Prerequisites
 To build and run project `Node.js v20+` and `npm` are required